Date and time

 Hugh lectures and researches at Flinders University, Adelaide, Australia.
 He is widely recognised for his ability to take the latest research in psychology and education and apply it to high-performing people and groups.
 As a co-author with Maria Gardiner, he has published ten books which are in high demand both in Australia and internationally.

-Webinar Chair: Camilla Chlebna (University of Oldenburg, Germany)
+Chair: Camilla Chlebna, University of Oldenburg, Germany

 Camilla is a postdoctoral researcher in the working group for Organisation and Innovation within the Institute for Social Sciences at the University of Oldenburg.
 She is an interdisciplinary researcher cutting across the fields of economic geography, innovation studies, and transition studies with a particular interest for the role and destiny of regions in transition processes towards sustainable development.
 Since 2018 she participates in the REENEA project on regional energy transitions in German regions.
 Camilla studied Spatial Planning at the University of Technology in Vienna, Austria and at Oxford Brookes University in the UK.
 In her PhD, also at Oxford Brookes she compared the development of the wind energy industry in Germany and the UK.
 Her first postdoc position was in the Economic Geography group at Department for Geography and Regional Research at the University of Vienna in Austria.